storesafe/cordova-sqlite-storage/README.md

 - FTS3, FTS4, and R-Tree support is tested working OK in this version (for all target platforms in this version branch Android/iOS)
 - Android is supported back to SDK 10 (a.k.a.
 Gingerbread, Android 2.3.3); support for older versions is available upon request.
 - API to open the database may be changed somewhat to be more streamlined.
 Transaction and single-statement query API will NOT be changed.
-- In case of memory issues please use smaller transactions or use the version (with a different licensing scheme) at: [litehelpers / Cordova-sqlite-enterprise-free](https://github.com/litehelpers/Cordova-sqlite-enterprise-free) or [litehelpers / cordova-sqlite-workers-evfree](https://github.com/litehelpers/cordova-sqlite-workers-evfree)
+- In case of memory issues please use smaller transactions or use the version (with a different licensing scheme) at: [litehelpers / Cordova-sqlite-enterprise-free](https://github.com/litehelpers/Cordova-sqlite-enterprise-free)

 ## Announcements